tus/tus-resumable-upload-protocol/protocol.md

 ##### Upload-Partial-Checksum-Range

-The `Upload-Partial-Checksum-Range` response header follows the format `[first included offset]-[last included offset]` (f.ex. `0-499` for the first 500 bytes) and MUST describe the range of the partial data within the upload.
+The `Upload-Partial-Checksum-Range` header MUST describe the byte range of the partial data within the upload, relative to the start of the upload, using this format: `[first byte offset]-[last byte offset]`

+For example `0-499` for the first 500 bytes, `500-999` for the second 500 bytes.

 ##### Upload-Partial-Checksum

-The `Upload-Partial-Checksum` response header uses the same format as the `Upload-Checksum` header, but MUST contain the checksum of the partial data.
+The `Upload-Partial-Checksum` header uses the same format as the `Upload-Checksum` header, but MUST contain the checksum of the partial data.

-##### Upload-Metadata

-Clients confirming partial data MUST send `partial-upload-confirm-range` and `partial-upload-confirm-checksum` as metadata in the `Upload-Metadata` header.
-The formats for `partial-upload-confirm-range` and `partial-upload-confirm-checksum` are identical to those of `Upload-Partial-Checksum-Range` and `Upload-Metadata` respectively.

-#### Examples
+#### Example

 The Client tries to append 11 bytes using a `PATCH` request: